SYU2017/Surfs-Up--MySQL-SQLAlchemy/README.md

         Now that you have completed your initial analysis, design a Flask api based on the queries that you have just developed.
         Use FLASK to create your routes.

+# Fetching Resources
+Fetch the required resources using the fetch_data.py script.

+python fetch_data.py
+Troubleshooting
+Note that we are using the datadotworld-py Python api to fetch our dataset.
+You must install the library to use the fetch script.

+# Install datadotworld-py
+conda install -c conda-forge datadotworld-py
+Or with pip

+pip install datadotworld-py

-##How to create a folder in Github
+#  How to create a folder in Github

      You cannot create an empty folder and then add files to that folder, but rather creation of a folder must happen together with adding      of at least a single file.
 On github you can do it this way: